pydanny/pydanny.github.com/posts/2012-07-03-pycon-philippines-day-1.rst

 Arrival
 =======

 Frank Pohlmann, chairman of PyCon Philippines picked us up and drove us to the event.
-He had worked day and night getting the event ready, all the while running his company, working a job, and being a father to his lovely three year old daughter.
+He had worked day and night getting the event ready, all the while running his company, working a job, and being a father to his lovely 21 month old daughter.

 As we arrived at the venue, Audrey and I were met by our good friend, Filipino-American Bryan Veloso of Github, who was to provide the closing keynote.
 As soon as Bryan heard that there was going to be a PyCon in the Philippines he gave up his trip to Europython to be a speaker at PyCon PH.

-Inside the Institute of Electrical and Electronics Engineering, we were greeted Marie Ann Tan Pohlman, logistics co-chair and volunteer organizer.
+Inside the Institute of Electrical and Electronics Engineering, we were greeted Ann Tan-Pohlman, logistics co-chair and volunteer organizer.
 She had over a dozen volunteers getting ready for the oncoming flood of registrants.

 More on the herculean efforts of the organizers and volunteers of this event in a forthcoming blog post.